nahuelleiva/WebToWeb/README.md

 # WebToWeb
-Simple application done with Ionic, Angular, Electron and .NET Core
+Simple application made with Ionic, Angular, Electron and .NET Core

 Steps to use the application:
 * Download the code or clone the repository